Buying a house with mold: What you need to know

 • The house fails all inspections because of mold growth, especially if there are foundation issues.

-• The seller doesn’t have the money to cover the cost of mold remediation and removal or doesn’t want to spend the money fixing it.
+• The seller either lacks the money to cover the cost of mold remediation and removal or does not want to spend the money to fix it.

 • The seller doesn’t have the time or seem to care about fixing the mold issues.

-You should only consider buying a home with mold issues when the damage is limited in scope and the seller is willing to rectify the issues, especially if they weren’t aware the home had mold issues.
+You should only consider buying a home with mold issues when the damage is limited in scope, and the seller is willing to fix the problem, especially if they were unaware the home had mold issues.

 Buying a home that has mold is a big deal.
-Here are answers to the most commonly asked questions about mold in a house you’re thinking about buying.
+Here are answers to common questions about mold in a house you’re considering buying.

 Who is responsible for the cost of mold removal?